Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite [Raphaël BOICHOT](https://github.com/Raphael-Boichot) and [Brian KHUU](https://github.com/mofosyne)).

 Want to buy a [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) ?
-The product is just the **exact [Arduino Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator)** flashed on Arduino Nano and hidden in a 3D printed shell, with the **exact same pinout**.
+The product is just the **exact [Arduino Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator)** flashed on Arduino Nano and hidden in a 3D printed shell, with the **exact same pinout** (other said, too expensive for what it is).
 The PCBs proposed here are totally compatible for a fraction of the proposed price.

 ![game boy printer emulator](/All_PCBs.jpg)
 (yes, it is very fancy in blue)